javaservlets/BlockchainAuditEventHandler/README.md

 ## The Chain + ForgeRock Common Audit (CAUD)

 No matter your motivations to store your IAM data on a BlockChain, the event hander published here greatly simplifies the 'plumbing' required by providing a zero-code/configuration-only framework.
-In other words by using this ForgeRock CAUD event handler you too can start storing whatever [ForgeRock](https://forgerock.com) data you want to The Chain.
+In other words by using this ForgeRock audit event handler you too can start storing your [ForgeRock](https://forgerock.com) data on The Chain.

 (If you are not familiar with the [CAUD](https://www.forgerock.com/platform/common-services/common-audit) it is a framework for audit event handlers that are plugged in to our individual products.
-The handlers record events, logging them for example into files, relational databases, syslog, and now thanks to this repository... (drumroll)... the [BlockChain](https://www.forgerock.com/blog/blockchain-distributed-ledger-technology-dlt)).
+The handlers record events, logging them for example into files, relational databases, syslog, and now thanks to this repository the [BlockChain](https://www.forgerock.com/blog/blockchain-distributed-ledger-technology-dlt)).

 The instructions for configuring the CAUD vary slightly from product to product; in the interest of simplicity the below is for openidm running on Ubuntu.
-But the instructions for configuring a BlockChain vary tremendously from chain to chain thus in the interest of simplicity the below uses the extremely user-friendly BlockChain-as-a-Service from [Kalaido](http://Kalaido.io), one of those [ConsenSys](http://ConsenSys.com) companies.
+But the instructions for configuring a BlockChain vary tremendously from chain to chain thus in the interest of simplicity the below uses the enterprise-friendly BlockChain-as-a-Service from [Kaleido](http://Kaleido.io), a [ConsenSys](http://ConsenSys.com) company.

 #### Steps to build
 - download or clone this repo